navd22/advent_of_code/README.md

-Python Solutions for Advent of Code Puzzles
+All Python Solutions for 2021 Advent of Code Puzzles